medialab/minet/docs/cli.md

   having a name that is the first x characters of the file's name.
-  This is an efficient way to partition content into folders containing roughly the same number of files if the file names are random (which is the case by default since uuids will be used).
+  This is an efficient way to partition content into folders containing roughly the same number of files if the file names are random (which is the case by default since md5 hashes will be used).

 . "hostname": files will be written in folders based on their url's full host name.